El Camino (The Black Keys album): Commercial performance

 In the US, El Camino debuted at number two on the Billboard 200 and sold 206,000 copies in its first week on sale.
 This marks the highest single-week album sales and, to that point, charting position that the group had achieved in the country.
 In Canada, the album debuted at number three on the Canadian Albums Chart and sold 27,000 copies in its first week.
 In its first two weeks on sale, El Camino sold nearly 293,000 copies in the US.
-The album has been certified: quadruple-platinum in Canada and New Zealand; double-platinum in Australia and the U.S.; platinum in the United Kingdom, France, and Ireland; and gold in Belgium and the Netherlands.
+The album has been certified: six-times platinum in Canada; quadruple-platinum in New Zealand; double-platinum in Australia and the U.S platinum in the United Kingdom, France, and Ireland; and gold in Belgium and the Netherlands.
 As of April 2014, the album has sold 1.4 million copies in the United States.

 Accolades

 El Camino appeared on several end-of-year rankings by music publications and critics.
 The album was ranked by Mojo as the sixth-best album of 2012, even though it was released in 2011.
 American Songwriter ranked it as the ninth-best album of 2011, while Rolling Stone ranked it as the 12th-best.
 The album placed 21st on the "Best Albums" list from The Village Voices 2011 Pazz & Jop critics' poll.
 Paste ranked the record as the 22nd-best of the year before it had been released.
 Spin placed it at number 36 on its list of the 50 best albums of the year, writing, "Glam-blooze guitar, poppy melodies, and hockey-rink keyboards fit the Keys like vintage denim."
 Claire Suddath of Time magazine and Andrew Leahey of The Washington Times both named El Camino one of the Top 10 Albums of 2011, while the staff of AllMusic selected the album as one of their favorites of the year.
 In end-of-year polls, writers for Rolling Stone selected "Little Black Submarines" as the 18th-best song of 2011, while the publication's readers voted "Lonely Boy" the year's third-best song.

 At the 55th Annual Grammy Awards, The Black Keys won the award for Best Rock Album for El Camino, and Best Rock Performance and Best Rock Song for "Lonely Boy".
 Auerbach was honored as Producer of the Year, Non-Classical for co-producing El Camino and producing records by Hacienda and Dr. John.
 The Black Keys also received nominations for Album of the Year for El Camino and Record of the Year for "Lonely Boy".